ak-arun/twitter-hadoop-lzo/README.md

-This is copied over from https://github.com/twitter/hadoop-lzo on Dec 15 2016
+This is copied over from https://github.com/twitter/hadoop-lzo on Dec 15 2016.
+Just so that I have the necessary istructions for building the LZO jar from source.

 Hadoop-LZO [![Build Status](https://travis-ci.org/twitter/hadoop-lzo.png?branch=master)](https://travis-ci.org/twitter/hadoop-lzo)